There is something to be said about having a cab waiting for you when you arrive at the airport. And it is so easy to get used to this luxury.

 We got to talking about our various travel experiences with cabs and airport transfers.
 What a weird topic, we covered so much now that I think of it; Thomas Cook discount code, small planes, noisy seat neighbors, etc… Nevertheless, it is a solid part of our lives as we do quite a bit of air travel and we’re conscious about the hassles of not having a pre-booked vehicle to reach us to or from the airport.

 And I’d say we’ve had our share of hassles arriving at the airport, and getting all stressed over booking a cab to get home.
-In fact, the enthusiasm of arriving sometimes wanes a wee bit, thanks to the taxi-booking struggle.
+In fact, the enthusiasm for arriving sometimes wanes a wee bit, thanks to the taxi-booking struggle.
+And heaven forbid that you should have an accident on the way, as it happened once with us!

 I remember returning with my son some months ago after a trip.
 It was 10 pm at night and we were ready to hop into the first taxi available.
 Unfortunately, the taxi area was deserted because more than three flights arrived at the same time.
 By the time we actually got into one, it was 11.45 pm.
 We reached home at almost 1 am.
 So ridiculous, no?